-While the Occupational Therapy, Pharmacy and Physical Therapy programs of the School offer a wide variety of opportunities for specialized involvement in professionally-related activities and service, there are also organizations and recognitions that are independent of professional or academic affiliation.
+While the Occupational Therapy, Pharmacy and Physical Therapy programs of the School offer a wide variety of opportunities for specialized involvement in professionally-related activities and service, there are also organizations and recognition that are independent of professional or academic affiliation.

 Academy of Student Pharmacists: A student chapter of the American Pharmacists Association, now called the Academy of Student Pharmacists (ASP), was established at Creighton in 1955.
 This organization replaced the Creighton University Student American Pharmaceutical Association, which included all pharmacy students in its membership.
 The purpose of ASP is to advance the scholastic and social interests of pharmacy students, and to promote University and School loyalty.
 Many worthwhile events and projects are sponsored by ASP during the school year.